exacheck/exacheck-website/docs/configuration/health-checks/http.md

 ### Expected Status

 The `expected_status` code may be set to ensure that the web server responds with a specific HTTP status code.
 In some cases you may want to validate the web server responds with a specific status code (eg. `301`) and not just a `200`.

+A single status code or a list of status codes may be provided.

 ### Require Status